BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/country`

 Returns a list of all country codes recognized in NatureCounts and for which there are records.
-The codes generally follow [ISO-3166:2 standard](https://en.wikipedia.org/wiki/ISO_3166-2)

 >**Example URL:** /api/metadata/country